 Redbooth offers both cloud-based and on-premise services.
 The Redbooth web application works best with the most updated versions of Internet Explorer, Chrome, Firefox, and Safari.

-There are two, very simple web-based pricing plans for Redbooth:
+There are three very simple web-based pricing plans for Redbooth:

 - Unlimited projects

 Obviously, there is no risk to signing up for the free trial, and you may do so at any time.
 Sign-up takes roughly 60 seconds, in my experience, and is an easy process.
-My free trial allowed me to use all of the features on Redbooth, including the video chat.
+My free trial allowed me to use all of the features on Redbooth.

 You can upgrade or downgrade your account at any time; if you happen to upgrade during the middle of a billing period, your subscription will be prorated.
 Redbooth accepts payment in the form of Visa, MasterCard, American Express and Discover cards.
 They also support other payment methods such as a check or bank transfer.
 Plans can be billed either monthly or annually.

 Every project management program has a different way of organizing its user interface, and I am pleased to say that Redbooth has one of the easiest UIs to navigate.
 There is very little clutter, with four main menu items: Dashboard, Workspaces, and Reports.
 It is quick to learn, clean, and just darn well designed.
 In addition to the beautiful and practical interface, Redbooth provides a variety of other time/effort-saving features: